-The parish was founded in 1927 by the Missionaries of Africa (also know as the White Fathers).
+The parish was founded in 1927 by the Missionaries of Africa (also known as the White Fathers).
 In 2007, the Missionaries of Africa turned the parish over to diocesan priests.
 It is the third oldest parish in Northern Ghana.
-Besides the main church, there are six outstation (mission) churches in the parish:

-Only Gbedema and Bayangsa have church buildings.
-The others use schools for worship.
+Only Gbedema and Bayangsa outstations have church buildings.
+A building at Chansa has been under construction for the past 3 years.
+The other outstations use schools for worship.

 English is the official language in Ghana.
 All schools teach in English, but there are many local dialects.
 The main population of the parish speaks Buli.
 Other minority tribes include Gurunse, Kasena, Akan, Kusasi, and Bimoba.

 In the Wiaga parish area there are 55 schools with 35 being Catholic schools with teachers paid by the government.
 A total of about 2,200 students attend Catholic school (grades K – 8) within the parish.
 The parish owns and operates Bishop Agyenta Academy in Wiaga with no government support.
 It provides a quality education for parents who cannot afford a privately owned Catholic school.
 It is a co-ed primary school for grades K – 8 with approximately 200 students.

 The parish provides Catholic religious instruction to students not attending Catholic school.
 The parish has 11 parish-trained and commissioned volunteer Catechists who offer lessons after school in Wiaga and the outstation locations.

 Most students attend high schools as boarding students out of the Wiaga area.

 In addition, the Sisters of Mary Immaculate (SMI), a local religious group, work in the parish.

 With St. Joseph Parish financial help in 2021 and 2022, the parishioners completed new classrooms for their children in Bishop Agyenta Academy.